fastender/Lottie-Card/README.md

-# LottieCard for Home Assistant
+# Lottie Card for Home Assistant

-**LottieCard** is a custom Lovelace card for Home Assistant that allows you to display **Lottie animations** in your dashboards.
+**Lottie Card** is a custom Lovelace card for Home Assistant that allows you to display **Lottie animations** in your dashboards.
 Bring your Home Assistant interface to life with dynamic and interactive animations!

 ---

 ## Features
 - Supports rendering Lottie animations.
 - Customizable background colors.
+- Adjustable animation size (e.g., `size: 150px`).
 - Additional options for animation control:
   - **`loop`**: Repeat the animation.
   - **`autoplay`**: Automatically start the animation.